hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ## GPU package

-Using GPU package in LAMMPS one can achieve performance gain by coupling GPUs to one or many CPUS.

-GPU package in LAMMPS provides supports for both NVIDIA and OpenCL and thus it helps to port GPU acceleration to variety of hardwares.
+Using the GPU package in LAMMPS, one can achieve performance gain by coupling GPUs to one or many CPUS.
+It provides supports for both NVIDIA and OpenCL and thus it helps to port GPU acceleration to variety of hardwares.
 This becomes possible since the codes in GPU packages call the generic GPU libraries present in the lib/gpu folder.

 Calculations that require access to atomic data like coordinates, velocities, forces may suffer bottlenecks since at every step these data are communicated back and forth between CPUs and GPUs.
+Calculations can be done in single, double or mixed precisions.

-In case of GPU packages, computations are shared between CPU and GPU unlike the Kokkos(GPU) package where primary aim is to offload all of the calculations to the GPUs only.
-For example, asynchronous force calculations like pair vs bond/angle/dihedral/improper can be done simultaneously on GPUs and CPUs respectively.
+In case of GPU packages, computations are shared between CPU and GPU unlike the Kokkos(GPU) package where the primary aim is to offload all of the calculations to the GPUs only.
+For example, asynchronous force calculations like **pair** vs **bond/angle/dihedral/improper** can be done simultaneously on GPUs and CPUs respectively.
 Similarly, for PPPM calculations the charge assignment and the force computations are done on GPUs whereas the FFT calculations that require MPI communications are done on CPUs.
 Neighbour lists can be built on either CPUs or GPUs.
-You can control this using specific flags in commandline of your job submission script.
+You can control this using specific flags in the command line of your job submission script.
 Thus GPU package provides a balanced mix of GPU and CPU usage for a particular simulation to achieve a performance gain.

-Finally, you can do your calculation in single, double or mixed precision using this GPU package.

 A list of functionalities enabled with this package can be found [here]({{page.root}}/reference/#package-GPU).

 A question that you may be asking is how much speed-up would you expect from the GPU package.
 Unfortunately there is no 'one-line' answer for this.
 This can depend on many things starting from the hardware specification to the complexities involved with a specific problem that you are simulating.
 However, for a given problem one can always optimize the run-time parameters to extract most out of a hardware.
 In the following section, we'll discuss some of these tuning parameters for the simplest LJ-systems.